Mr Gay Sweden

-Mr Gay Sweden is a beauty pageant for gay Swedes.
-The contest is held at Berns in Berzelii Park, in Stockholm, Sweden.
+Mr Gay Sweden was a beauty pageant for gay Swedes.
+The contest was held at Berns in Berzelii Park, Stockholm, Sweden.
 It was created by the Swedish gay magazine and Internet community Qruiser in 1999.
-Since 2005, the winner represents the country at the Mr Gay Europe pageant.
-The winner is traditionally announced by SMS-voting after hot picks by a panel of celebrity judges.
+Since 2005, the winner represented the country at the Mr Gay Europe pageant.
+The winner was traditionally announced by SMS-voting after hot picks by a panel of celebrity judges.
+It was cancelled in 2018.